marzookcyril/marzookcyril.github.io/_pages/about.md

 ## Research Interests

-My primary research focus lies in the intersection of Natural Language Processing (NLU) and Natural Language Generation (NLG), along with a keen interest in Deep Reinforcement Learning.
+My primary research focus lies in the intersection of Natural Language Processing (NLP) and Natural Language Generation (NLG), along with a keen interest in Deep Reinforcement Learning.

 Understanding the potential risks and societal implications of Artificial Intelligence, I am committed to exploring ethical considerations within AI development.
 I consider the ethical facets as crucial components of responsible AI innovation.
 My belief is that anticipating and addressing ethical challenges is paramount for the responsible evolution of AI.